rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimCmd.md

 </td>
 <td>

-Options that control how the command is created.
-This parameter can be omitted, it will use the default options, see [RsvimCmd.CommandOptions](../namespaces/RsvimCmd/type-aliases/CommandOptions.md).
+(Optional) Options that control how the command is created, by default is `{force:true}`, see [RsvimCmd.CommandOptions](../namespaces/RsvimCmd/type-aliases/CommandOptions.md).

 </td>
 </tr>